cocos/cocos-docs/en/scripting/modules/config.md

 The npm package management tool `npm` is included in the Node.js distribution.
 It is ready to use after installing Node.js.

-Confirm if the installation of `npm` was successful with the following command:
+To confirm if the installation of `npm` was successful issue the following command:

 ```bash
 > npm -v